sf-wdi-24/modules/week-02-ajax-and-js-objects/day-04/module-01/readme.md

 ## Great more abstract OOP stuff, what is a prototype?

-> Prototype-based programming is a style of object-oriented programming in which behaviour reuse (known as inheritance) is performed via a process of cloning existing objects that serve as prototypes.
-[Prototype-based_programming](https://en.wikipedia.org/wiki/Prototype-based_programming)
+> Prototype-based programming is a style of object-oriented programming in which behaviour reuse (known as inheritance) is performed via a process of cloning existing objects that serve as prototypes. <a href="https://en.wikipedia.org/wiki/Prototype-based_programming" target="_blank">Prototype-based_programming</a>

 JavaScript is a prototype-based programming language.
-Part of this design decision was actually [brought about based on marketing](https://www.computer.org/csdl/mags/co/2012/02/mco2012020007.pdf) requirements.
+Part of this design decision was actually <a href="https://www.computer.org/csdl/mags/co/2012/02/mco2012020007.pdf" target="_blank">brought about based on marketing</a> requirements.

 > If I had done classes in JavaScript back in May 1995, I would have been told that it was too much like Java or that JavaScript was competing with Java … I was under marketing orders to make it look like Java but not make it too big for its britches … [it] needed to be a silly little brother language.